 1955 No Mint Mark Wheat Penny Value

-The 1955 Philadelphia wheat penny holds special significance as the birthplace of the famous doubled die error variety, making it one of the most scrutinized issues in the entire Lincoln cent series.
+The 1955 Philadelphia wheat penny holds special significance as the birthplace of the famous doubled die error variety, making it the most scrutinized issue in the entire Lincoln cent series.

-With a mintage of 33,058,000 coins, these Philadelphia strikes are common in lower grades but command substantial premiums for high-condition specimens, with the top auction record reaching $38,400 for an MS67+RD example sold in 2022, while an MS61 RB specimen brought $1,840 in 2005.
+With a mintage of 33,058,000 coins, Philadelphia strikes are relatively common in lower grades.
+However, high-condition specimens command substantial premiums, with the top auction record reaching $38,400 for an MS67+RD example sold at Heritage Auctions in 2022.
+An earlier MS61 RB specimen brought $1,840 in 2005.

-The color designation dramatically affects pricing, as Red (RD) examples with full original copper luster consistently outperform Red-Brown (RB) specimens, while Brown (BN) coins represent the most affordable entry point for collectors seeking this Philadelphia issue.
+The color designation dramatically affects pricing.
+Red (RD) examples — retaining 95% or more original copper luster — consistently outperform Red-Brown (RB) specimens, while Brown (BN) coins represent the most affordable entry point for collectors.
+For any coin believed to be grade MS65 Red or higher, submitting to PCGS or NGC for certification is strongly recommended.

 1955 No Mint Mark Wheat Penny (RD) Price/Grade Chart